CumulusNetworks/docs/content/cumulus-netq-415/Validate-Operations/Validate-Overall-Network-Health.md

 toc: 3
 ---

+## View Validation Summary

 The Validation Summary card in the NetQ UI lets you view the overall health of your network at a glance, giving you a high-level understanding of how well your network is operating.

-## View Key Metrics of Network Health

-The Validation Summary card displays high-level results from each validation category validation.
-In the header, select **Add card** and then **Validation summary** to open the card on your workbench.
+In the header, select **Add card** and then **Validation summary** to open the validation summary.

 The summary displays: